piyush-3-7-7-3/diagnal-content-listing/README.md

 ## Acknowledgements

 This project was developed as part of an assessment for Diagnal.
-Thanks to the Material UI team for their excellent library that contributed to the project's design.